List of bicycle-sharing systems: France

-French cities not included in the list above offering a bicycle sharing system include Lorient, Annemasse, and Aix-en-Provence.
+French cities not included in the list above offering a bicycle-sharing system include Lorient, Annemasse, Auch, and Aix-en-Provence.

 Netherlands

 In 1965, the group Provo painted fifty bicycles white and scattered them unlocked in downtown Amsterdam for everyone to use freely.
 The bicycles were both stolen as well as impounded by the authorities, as a city ordinance forbade leaving unlocked bikes in public places.

 In September 1997, a pilot project for a public share system, based on the UK's Grippa racks was established in Rotterdam for use by commuters but it was terminated the following year due to poor functionality of the electronic bike racks.

 Norway

 The first Norwegian bicycle-sharing system was introduced in Sandnes in 1996.
-It consisted of 225 green DBS bikes that were free to use in the fashion of a first generation bicycle sharing system.
+It consisted of 225 green DBS bikes that were free to use in the fashion of a first generation bicycle-sharing system.
 The Sandnes system was converted to a third generation automated system in 2002.
 In 1998, Trondheim introduced a second generation system with 200 bicycles modeled after that of Copenhagen's.
 The Trondheim system was converted into a third-generation system in 2005.

 The following cities are known to have city bike arrangements.
 Some are prepaid automatic (for example Oslo), and some are manual (Tønsberg).
 In 2001, Drammen introduced a third-generation system together with Clear Channel.
 Bergen, the second-largest city in Norway, has occasionally had city bikes, and as of 2018 and 2019 opened a new and improved system based on the system in Oslo together with OBOS and Urban Infrastructure Partner.